e-dong/Maze-MIPS-Assembly-Game/README.md

     i.
 Red: represents the walls of the maze ii.
 Green: represents the character you control to navigate the maze iii.
-Orange: represents the goal/treasure chest you must obtain.
+Orange: represents the goal/treasure chest you must obtain

 2).
 Navigate your character to the treasure to win the game